IAIO Qaher-313: Manned fighter aircraft

-The aircraft was reportedly designed with extra stability and so does not need a fly-by-wire (FBW) system.
+It features a downward wingtip device.
+Iran claims they have designed the aircraft using CATIA three-dimensional interactive design software and tested it using simulation software including Gambit numerical grid generation software, fluent flow analysis and simulation software, CFD models and that they have additionally tested the aerodynamics using small sized jet and propeller flying models.

 A prototype version of the Qaher-313 was portrayed to have test-flown at some point before the presentation.
 According to the head of the design team, two sub-sized models have been created and tested.
 One of the models uses a propeller engine while the other uses a small micro jet engine.
 The models were shown in a video clip (along with descriptions by the head of the design team) the same day.
 According to Haaretz, the "blurry video published by the Iranians purporting to show the Qaher 313 in flight seems to show not a manned fighter jet but a small radio-operated drone" which agrees with what the designers said about the videos at the Qaher-313 introduction ceremony.

-On 10 February 2013, the Iranian Minister of Defense said the claims made by the foreign media about the project are inaccurate and that the engine used by the design had been successfully tested.
+On 10 February 2013, the Iranian Minister of Defense said the claims made by foreign media about the project are inaccurate and that the engine used by the design had been successfully tested.
 He also confirmed that the aircraft had not yet been flown, but that taxi and flight tests will occur in the near future.

 On 5 March 2017, Iranian Defense Minister Brigadier General Hossein Dehghan stated that the Qaher-313 was ready for flight testing.
 It was described by the Fars News Agency as a "logistic aircraft for short distances" and a "light fighter jet used for military and training operations".

-On 15 April 2017, the prototype Qaher-313 conducted taxi tests.
-This prototype, designated "08", introduced a number of changes over the models previously showcased, most notably an enlarged cockpit, dual jet exhausts, and a FLIR turret in the nose.
+A subsequent third prototype, designated "08", introduced a number of changes over the models previously showcased, most notably an enlarged cockpit, dual jet exhausts, and a FLIR turret in the nose.